Egida/Pitraix/README.md

 # Techincal
+- If it's little bit slow it's due TOR network, TOR network is expected to be upgraded soon and thus speed should be greatly improved then
 - Please read `spec.txt` for more techincal information

 # Future
-- This is a oldi-sh version of Pitraix, more advanced options will be added soon as I work on ironing out bugs
+- This is a old-ish version of Pitraix, more advanced options will be added soon as I work on ironing out bugs
 - Next release will be more bug-fixes, new instructions and modules support